asteriske/translogrify/README.md

     mysqluser = mysqluser
     db = translogrify
     mailserver = server
+    port = 587
+    requires_email_login = True

-Currently TLS on port 587 is assumed.
+Currently unauthenticated SMTP on port 25 and TLS on port 587 are supported.

 Assign a MySQL user with CREATE privileges and then run